One of the things on my list of 17 Things I Want To Accomplish in 2017 was to take each of my daughters out at least

 There was no intermission at the performance we attended but that didn’t matter.
 At no time was I bored checking my phone to see what time it was.

-Just like with buy modafinil credit card and buy modafinil cheap online, I was impressed with the staging.
+Just like with Sound Of Music and Jersey Boys, I was impressed with the staging.
 Gone are the days of a scene fading to black followed by a 30 second set change for the next scene.
 The scene changes were fast and seamless.

 One interesting set note was when a wall was raised and turned into the ceiling of a room.
 This brought the height of the stage down, giving a smaller feel to the room on the stage.